alexlee22/indoor-tracking-blog/_posts/2016-07-06-bvn-and-arup-isovist.markdown

 ![ARUP base stations]({{ site.baseurl }}/assets/isovist/ISOVIST_ARUP_FURN.PNG)

+Just some things to take note of:
+- If you look closely at any of the images, I closed off individual rooms so that the isovist is bounded by walls, even where the doors are - reason being is that as most of these rooms has the door closed, thought it would be more applicable.
+- This isovist model isn't a very accurate reading - but rather an educated guess of how the signals would travel in the worst case scenario.
+In real world situations, the isovist model will not likely to be a perfect radius coming from the last post [here](http://where-in.space/2016/isovist-experiment).
+Also, the different environments would react differently to different situations.

 The next part was extracing the XY coordinates.
 This is part of a simulation/animation that BD had started to brew up.
 Coordinates of BVN and ARUP can be found on github right [here](https://github.com/ArupAus/code2016/tree/master/helpers).